anasalkhateeb08-jpg/infoprods/src/content/blog/how-to-build-capsule-wardrobe-guide.md

 **Fabric quality indicators:**

 - **Natural fibers:** Cotton, linen, wool, silk, and cashmere generally outperform synthetic alternatives in durability, comfort, breathability, and appearance.
-Quality synthetics like polyester blends can work well in specific applications (athletic wear, weather-resistant outerwear), but for foundational capsule pieces, prioritize natural fibers.
+Quality synthetics like polyester blends can work well in specific applications (athletic wear, weather-resistant outerwear), but for foundational capsule pieces, prioritize natural fibers.\*\*
-- **Fabric weight and density:** Hold fabric up to light—quality fabric has consistent density without thin patches or irregular weaving.
-Heavier fabrics generally last longer, though weight should suit the garment's purpose.
+**- \*\*Fabric weight and density:** Hold fabric up to light—quality fabric has consistent density without thin patches or irregular weaving.
+Heavier fabrics generally last longer, though weight should suit the garment's purpose.\*\*
-- **Fabric hand feel:** Quality fabric feels substantial and smooth, not papery or rough.
-Run your fingers across the surface—it should feel pleasant and consistent without snags or irregularities.
+**- \*\*Fabric hand feel:** Quality fabric feels substantial and smooth, not papery or rough.
+Run your fingers across the surface—it should feel pleasant and consistent without snags or irregularities.\*\*
-- **Pattern alignment:** On patterned fabrics, check that patterns align at seams.
+**- \*\*Pattern alignment:** On patterned fabrics, check that patterns align at seams.
 Misaligned patterns indicate rushed, low-quality construction where fabric conservation took priority over appearance.

 **Construction quality indicators:**

 - **Seam allowances:** Examine inside seams—quality garments have substantial seam allowances (at least 1/2 inch) with finished or serged edges that prevent fraying.
-Narrow, unfinished seams indicate cost-cutting that limits alterability and longevity.
+Narrow, unfinished seams indicate cost-cutting that limits alterability and longevity.\*\*
-- **Stitching quality:** Stitches should be straight, even, and appropriately tight.
-Loose threads, skipped stitches, or irregular tension suggest poor construction that will fail with regular wear.
+**- \*\*Stitching quality:** Stitches should be straight, even, and appropriately tight.
+Loose threads, skipped stitches, or irregular tension suggest poor construction that will fail with regular wear.\*\*
-- **Button and fastener quality:** Quality buttons are thick, securely attached with reinforcement, and often include spare buttons sewn inside the garment.
-Zippers should operate smoothly with substantial teeth—YKK zippers are generally reliable.
+**- \*\*Button and fastener quality:** Quality buttons are thick, securely attached with reinforcement, and often include spare buttons sewn inside the garment.
+Zippers should operate smoothly with substantial teeth—YKK zippers are generally reliable.\*\*
-- **Lining presence:** Quality garments in structured fabrics (blazers, dress pants, skirts) include full or partial lining that protects the outer fabric, increases comfort, and improves drape and movement.
+**- \*\*Lining presence:** Quality garments in structured fabrics (blazers, dress pants, skirts) include full or partial lining that protects the outer fabric, increases comfort, and improves drape and movement.\*\*
-- **Hem quality:** Hems should be substantial (at least 1-2 inches), evenly sewn, and appropriate for the fabric type.
+**- \*\*Hem quality:** Hems should be substantial (at least 1-2 inches), evenly sewn, and appropriate for the fabric type.
 Quality hems allow for alterations if needed.

 **Fit and proportion indicators:**

 - **Armhole size:** Quality garments have properly sized armholes that follow your natural shoulder line.
-Oversized armholes (common in fast fashion) restrict movement and create poor drape.
+Oversized armholes (common in fast fashion) restrict movement and create poor drape.\*\*
-- **Sleeve length and width:** Sleeves should taper gradually and appropriately for the garment style rather than being uniformly wide tubes.
+**- \*\*Sleeve length and width:** Sleeves should taper gradually and appropriately for the garment style rather than being uniformly wide tubes.\*\*
-- **Darts and shaping:** Quality women's garments include darts and shaping that follow the body's natural curves rather than being flat, sack-like constructions.
+**- \*\*Darts and shaping:** Quality women's garments include darts and shaping that follow the body's natural curves rather than being flat, sack-like constructions.\*\*
-- **Collar and lapel construction:** These should have interfacing that creates structure while maintaining flexibility.
+**- \*\*Collar and lapel construction:** These should have interfacing that creates structure while maintaining flexibility.
 Press them gently—they should spring back into shape.

 ### Strategic Shopping Approach